Skip to main content

 • Check the health of a server URL every 30 seconds

-2. Click the Define Schedule button in the top right corner.
+2. Click the + Define Schedule button at the top right corner.

-NameUnique name for the schedule.
-Ensure that the schedule name contains no spaces or special characters.
+NameA unique name for the scheduler.
+Ensure the scheduler name contains no spaces or special characters.

-Cron ExpressionThe cron expression is the schedule that the workflow will run on.
+Cron ExpressionThe schedule on which the workflow will run.
 You can either input the cron expression or choose from the available templates.
-See the section Cron Expression below for detailed information regarding this.
+See the section Cron Expression for more details.

 Workflow nameName of the workflow to be run.
 The author of the scheduler should have execution permission for the workflow.